cran/lazytrade/README.md

 `usethis::use_data(x)`

 Note: use option ’LazyLoad\` to make data available only when user wants it always include LazyData: true in your DESCRIPTION.
-Note: to documente dataset see
+Note: to document dataset see
 <https://stackoverflow.com/questions/2310409/how-can-i-document-data-sets-with-roxygen>